Set in Brixton, London, this video lesson includes authentic interviews with people living in London, talking about friends.

 Objective: to listen for general understanding; to aid memory recall practice

 Instructions: Print out the transcript and cut it up into small, manageable chunks to give to each student in the class.
-Tell your students they are going to watch the video once without further instruction.
 After this, hand out one piece of the transcript to each student and ask them to work as a group and arrange the transcript into the correct order.
 Ask the students to line up in the correct order once they think they have finished.
-Students re-watch the video as they stand in line to check their order of events are correct.
-If they find they are in the wrong order, they must move into the correct place while the video is playing.

 Finally hand out the full transcripts to check their orders again.
 Whilst they read the transcript ask the students to underline any language that is unfamiliar and conduct a whole-class feedback discussion boarding new language.